AlinCqe/car-project/README.md

 This is not meant to be a functional garage manager, but rather a simulation to demonstrate core OOP concepts.

+## Project Structure

+- #cli_project/
+The terminal-based version of the app where you interact via command-line inputs.

+- #api_project/
+The FastAPI-based version exposing a web API for managing cars through HTTP requests.

 ### Features